Bramanga/rubit/README.md

 ### Abstract

 Rubit is a bare bones, built from the ground up, overnight ruby html server.
-As of the righting of this README, it still needs to be able to terminate its requests properly.
+As of the writing of this README, it still needs to be able to terminate its requests properly.

 ### Development Plan